sigma-random/Heapy/README.md

 ## How it works?

-While [villoc](https://github.com/wapiflapi/villoc) relies basically on ltrace.
-Hippy relies on a preloaded library (well, LD_PRELOAD) that replaces our friends malloc,calloc,realloc,free with our custom functions.
+While [villoc](https://github.com/wapiflapi/villoc) relies basically on ltrace, Heapy exploits LD_PRELOAD to preload a library that replaces our friends malloc,calloc,realloc,free with our custom functions.
 It works basically as the malloctracer inside [preeny](https://github.com/zardus/preeny)...but on steroids.

 ## Note